nextpyp/pyp/docs/guide/chimerax_artiax.rst

 .. tip::

-    Depending on the dimensions of the refined map and the number of particles in the tomogram, you may need to downsample the map to make ChimeraX more responsive.
+    Depending on the dimensions of the refined map and the number of particles in the tomogram, you may need to downsample the map to make ChimeraX more responsive

 .. seealso::